 Men’s business casual do’s

 When building your men’s business casual wardrobe, do opt for quality over quantity.
-This applies to blazers, shirts, trousers, and shoes.
+This applies to all types of blazers, shirts, trousers, and shoes.
 Besides, you should wear a cotton button-down shirt whenever possible since it’s perfect to combine with a blazer.

 If you don’t always want to wear a blazer, do wear a sweater or cardigan with a collared shirt underneath it.
 And, you must choose a sweater that’s not baggy, it must fit your body well enough.